Axiom Of Maria Prophetissa

 Here is the number four, within whose bounds the number three, together with the number two combined into One, fulfils all things, which it does in miraculous wise.

-This passage from Dorn, cited by Jung, articulates the numerical progression of the axiom — four containing three, two, and one — as the summit of alchemical knowledge.
+This passage from Dorn, cited by Jung, articulates the numerical logic underlying the axiom — the mutual implication of one, two, three, and four as the summit of alchemical and mystical knowledge.

 Dig deeper with Sebastian →